-1. Married Couples: BOTH spouses must be included on the application.
-Married couples will receive the same CICP rating unless one of the spouses is Health First Colorado eligible or an undocumented immigrant; in which case, both are still included in household size.
+1. Married or Civil Union Couples: BOTH spouses or partners must be included on the application.
+Married and Civil Union couples will receive the same CICP rating unless one of the spouses or partners is Health First Colorado eligible or an undocumented immigrant; in which case, both are still included in household size.

-A married couple means that the couple is legally married.
+A married couple means that the couple is legally married, whereas a Civil Union includes any two unmarried adults, regardless of gender.
 Proof of marriage is a marriage license or marriage certificate.
-Married couples may keep their finances separate, including payments for medical care.
-However, according to the Joint Liability for Family Expenses, 14-6-110, C.R.S., the expenses of the family and the education of the children are chargeable upon the property of both spouses, or either of them and in relation thereto they may be sued jointly or separately.
-If one spouse does not want to give the necessary financial information, rate the household based on the best information available.
-However, inform the non-compliant spouse that according to Colorado law spouses are responsible for each other's medical charges.
+Proof of a civil union is a certified civil union certificate.
+Married and Civil Union Couples may keep their finances separate, including payments for medical care.
+However, according to the Joint Liability for Family Expenses, 14-6-110, C.R.S., the expenses of the family and the education of the children are chargeable upon the property of both spouses or partners, or either of them and in relation thereto they may be sued jointly or separately.
+If one spouse or partner does not want to give the necessary financial information, rate the household based on the best information available.
+However, inform the non-compliant spouse or partner that according to Colorado law spouses or partners are responsible for each other's medical charges.

-Married couples wishing to separate, divorce or have the marriage annulled must provide legal documentation of the separation, the dissolution of marriage, annulment or declaration of invalidity to be considered separate for CICP eligibility.
-For those who have not yet officially filed for a legal separation or dissolution of marriage, but intend to do so, or for those who have filed but an official court decree has not yet been issued, a letter from their attorney verifying their status will suffice.
+Married Couples wishing to separate, divorce, or have the marriage annulled must provide legal documentation of the separation, the dissolution of marriage, annulment, or declaration of invalidity to be considered separate for CICP eligibility.
+Parties wishing to dissolve a civil union must file an action for dissolution of a civil union, legal separation of a civil union, or declaration of invalidity of a civil union with the clerk of a court of record for the state of Colorado.
+For those who have not yet officially filed for a legal separation or dissolution of marriage or civil union, but intend to do so, or for those who have filed but an official court decree has not yet been issued, a letter from their attorney verifying their status will suffice.
 If an applicant cannot afford court associated costs, and can demonstrate to the court they are low-income, court costs owed to the state may be waived.

-- Common Law Marriage: If a couple meets the requirements for common law marriage, the same rules apply as with married couples as stated in Section 4.05.1.
+- 2. Common Law Marriage: If a couple meets the requirements for common law marriage, the same rules apply as with married and civil union couples as stated in Section 4.05.1.
 All five of the following requirements must be met for a common-law marriage in Colorado: - a.
 It must be the INTENT of both parties to be spouses; - b.
 Both parties must be 18 years of age or older; - c.
-Both parties must be free to marry (single, widowed or legally divorced); - d.
+Both parties must be free to marry (single, widowed, or legally divorced); - d.
 Both parties must live together; and - e.
 Both parties, by reputation, must claim to be married - If one or more of these conditions are not met, a couple living together is not a "household" for CICP ratings.
-This means both partners must complete separate applications. - As with married couples, the spouse does not have to take the other spouse's last name for a common-law marriage. - Providers may request an affidavit of Common Law Marriage signed by both parties. - As with Married Couples, couples wishing to separate or divorce must provide legal documentation of the separation or the dissolution of marriage to be considered separate for CICP eligibility. - 3.
-Civil Union: Both partners must be included on the CICP application.
-Partners in a Civil Union will receive the same CICP rating unless one of the partners is Health First Colorado eligible or an undocumented immigrant; in which case, both are still included in household size.
+This means both partners must complete separate applications. - As with Married and Civil Union Couples, the spouse or partner does not have to take the other spouse or partner's last name for a common-law marriage. - Providers may request an affidavit of Common Law Marriage signed by both parties. - As with Married and Civil Union Couples, couples wishing to separate or divorce must provide legal documentation of the separation or the dissolution of marriage to be considered separate for CICP eligibility.